 Where we Work

-In the five years since Syria’s civil war began in March 2011, millions of refugees have fled into Jordan and Turkey.
-Thus, our current work and projects are situated in these two countries.
+In the years since Syria’s civil war began in March 2011, millions of refugees have fled into neighboring countries.
+Thus, our current work and projects are situated in two countries hosting Syrian refugees: Jordan & Turkey.

 Living in isolated shelters in insecure neighborhoods, they must contend with a lack of basic amenities, poor access to physical and mental health services, insufficient avenues of formal schooling for their children, and acute economic insecurity.